maurizuki/O2/README.md

 ## Change log

+### Version 3.0
+- Extensive source code rewrite in order to upgrade it to much modern coding techniques.
+This may or may not cause some bugs 🙂
+- *Object notes* view: note text is now displayed using an Edge-based control instead of an Internet Explorer-based one.
+- *Export to HTML*: export preview is now displayed using an Edge-based control instead of an Internet Explorer-based one.
+- *Object properties* dialog: simplified tags management.
+- *Object properties* dialog: the password strength indicator is now automatically displayed for fields that matches rules of type *Password*.

 ### Version 2.4
 - New feature: support for [Markdown syntax](https://commonmark.org/) in notes text.
 Text and paragraph styles are applied to objects notes in the notes view and in the HTML export.
 - *About* box: the release notes are now displayed through an internal viewer.